annakvern/annakvern/README.md

 - 👋 Hi, I’m @annakvern
-- 👀 I’m interested in projects that make the worls a lil' better.
+- 👀 I’m interested in projects that make the world a lil' better.
 Green tech, health tech, fem tech and ed tech is of interest!
 - 🌱 I’m currently learning front-end development (HTML, CSS, JavaScript, TypeScript, Tailwind, React, Node JS etc)
 - 💞️ I’m passionate about equality and inclusion in the world in general and in tech specifically.
 - 📫 How to reach me: annakvernplassen@gmail.com